geeofree/geeofree/src/blogs/ts-basics.md

 #### Type Inferrence

-We can omit explicitly defining types for an object and still have TypeScript assign it a type due to _type inferrence_: meaning TypeScript will make a (very good) guess of what the type of the object is based on certain information.
+We can omit explicitly defining types for an object and still have TypeScript assign it a type due to _type inferrence_: meaning TypeScript will make a (very good) guess of what type an object is based on certain information.

 For example: